Print3M/securitree/_md/windows-lateral-movement/technologies/token-manipulation/index.md

 ### RunAs /netonly

-Sometimes you have valid password that RunAs cannot verify (e.g. local user of an other machine) but it can be used to perform network connections.
+Sometimes you have a valid password that RunAs cannot verify (e.g. local user of an other machine) but it can be used to perform network connections.
 The `/netonly` flag specifies that the **provided credentials are for remote access only and Windows doesn't validate them**.

 The process created by `runas /netonly` has logon of the **NewCredentials type**.
 It's a rare type of logon.
 The new logon session has the same local identity (`whoami` returns current user), but **it uses newly provided credentials for other network connections**.
 In short, with the `/netonly` flag, you are not locally another user, but on the network you have the privileges of another user effectively.